ibelab/tatiana-android-app/README.md

 Short description:
 The bot operates with four types of option strategies: regular, market maker and two hedging.
-Within each strategy, pricing parameters are set with refe
+Within each strategy, pricing parameters are set with refere